 God does not automatically bestow His approval upon the state.

 III.
 SHIFT OF WORLDVIEW ABOUT THE STATE IN NORTH AMERICA

-A. The fundamental change in worldview of North America is that final reality is impersonal matter shaped by chance.
+A. The fundamental change in the worldview of North America is that final reality is an impersonal matter shaped by chance.
 Therefore, there are no absolutes.

 1. There is a big jump from relativity to relativism.